14 ways to improve your Facebook Page for SEO

 When you complete the information on your Info page, pay special attention to what you put in the ‘about’ field.

 Although you can write more, fewer than 75 characters of what you type into the ‘about’ field will show on your Wall view.
-It’s those characters that you need to make count both for SEO and for your fans, who see your Wall more often than any other page.

 For most companies the smart approach is to include your primary keyword/s and a link to your website (if room allows).
 Others may prefer a phone number or email address.